 From here, things really start to hit a crescendo of high drama, because it’s at right about this moment that Abs and Val arrive on the scene.
 Val gets out of the car and starts to walk towards the house, all slow, kinda in a daze, and that’s when Harry’s car comes driving on up the street, as well, and that’s when we go into the super slow motion.
 This is similar to the super slow motion used when Dr. Ackerman decided to put a bullet in his brain, in that it’s that sorta choppy looking kind, if that makes sense.
 I like the slow motion and I like the scene, though I confess that it might go on a few beats too long and it has one little detail that’s perhaps a smidge too much.
 That one little detail is also something that probably any KL fan should remember vividly, and that’s Sheila Fisher screaming, in super slow motion and with the sound all elongated and drawn out, “Harry, they’re gonna take the babies!”
 I considered writing that sentence out in the same way that she says it but decided not to, mostly because it would look dumb.
 I find this line to be a slight bridge too far, that it’s maybe trying a little too hard to be really super dramatic and it just ends up coming off as slightly campy (indeed, My Beloved Grammy laughed at this particular part), but this is a micro complaint that’s barely even worth mentioning.
 After the big line, we conclude the season with Val spinning around to look at Harry’s car and the little baby passenger inside of it, and then the camera freezes on her and goes into a closeup of her face and, well, that’s it; that’s the end of the season.

 As far as the cliffhangers go, this one is definitely near the top.
 If we are just focusing strictly on THE CLIFFHANGER in question and not the entire season leading up to the cliffhanger, then I honestly might prefer the cliffhanger of season five, which was really more like a whole rapid fire series of cliffhangers, a ton of shit happening all at once.
-That season five finale was packed, and then the very conclusion of it was Karen getting shot and Mack holding her body.
+That season five finale was packed, and then the very conclusion of it was Karen getting shot by Laura Palmer's mother and Mack holding her body.
 Okay, so maybe I like that one better in that regard, if viewed simply as a cliffhanger, but this is clearly better if we are taking into account all the factors that have lead to it and the season as a whole.
 It feels like it’s been a long time coming to get to this moment, that we’re about to reach a moment of real catharsis, and that’s the exact moment that the season concludes, which is pretty great.
 I also appreciate that it’s fairly mellow; another show would be tempted to, say, have Harry crash the car and a great big explosion going off and someone screaming “Oh my God!” and the music swelling and then concluding the season that way, something like that.
 Instead, this plays as more down to earth, and I appreciate that the final image of the season is Val’s face, because she’s been the heart of the show for this whole sixth season and it’s been all about her journey.

 So that was The Long and Winding Road.
 Honestly, I have a ton to say about this but I feel like a lot of my comments would be better suited to my upcoming reflections essay, when I’ll talk about the season as a whole.
 For now, I’ll just say that this season finale does not disappoint, does an excellent job of bringing all the different elements together and starting to tie up the loose ends, and then leaves us eagerly waiting to see what will happen next season.
 This has been a frankly stunning year of television, so before we get started with season seven, I will be posting my “Reflection on Season Six” and then, after that, we will dive right into season seven with the premiere episode entitled The Longest Day.